maxime1992/my-dev.to/blog-posts/manage-dev-to-blog-posts-with-continuous-deployment/manage-dev-to-blog-posts-with-continuous-deployment.md

 ---
-published: false
+published: true
 title: "Manage your dev.to blog posts from a GIT repo and use continuous deployment to auto publish/update them"
 cover_image: "https://raw.githubusercontent.com/maxime1992/my-dev.to/master/blog-posts/manage-dev-to-blog-posts-with-continuous-deployment/assets/github-travis-dev-to.png"
 description:
-tags: devto, publication, blogpost, continuousdeployment, github, travis
+tags: devto, publication, blogpost, continuousdeployment
 series:
 canonical_url:
 ---

-Have you ever wished that you had a monorepo containing all of your dev.to posts on Github and that when you merge an update into the master branch they would just automatically be updated on dev.to? (or multiple repositories, it doesn't matter :smiley:)
+Have you ever wished that you had a monorepo (_\*1_ ) containing all of your dev.to posts on Github and once you merge an update into the master branch they would just automatically be updated on dev.to?

+_1) or multiple repositories, it doesn't matter :smiley:_

 Then you'll be pleased with what's coming, otherwise I'll let you know why you might want that within the next section.